UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 # Architecture Overview
-At a high-level our system is made of 3 main components: The [Backend](#backend), the [AI](#ai), and the [Visualizer](#visualizer).
+At a high-level our system is made of 3 main components: The [Backend](#backend), the [Sensor Fusion](#sensor-fusion), the [AI](#ai), and the [Visualizer](#visualizer).
 These 3 components each run in their own thread, and communicate with each other using the [Observer design pattern](#observer-design-pattern).
 Together, they are what make up our AI.

-The Backend is responsible for communicating with the outside world (network and radio), the AI is what makes the actual gameplay decisions, and the Visualizer shows us what's happening and lets us control the AI.
+The `Backend` is responsible for communicating with the outside world (network and radio), `Sensor Fusion` is responsible for processing and filtering raw data, the `AI` makes the actual gameplay decisions, and the `Visualizer` shows us what's happening and lets us control the `AI`.

 Each component is described in more detail in their own sections.